Imanm02/CE153-FoP/README.md

 ## Codenameh

-The "Codenameh" folder contains the course exclusive contents created by TAs of the course.
+The folder labeled "Codenameh" houses exclusive course materials developed by the Teaching Assistants of the course.

 ## Source